macosui/macos_ui/README.md

 ## Tooltip

-Tooltips, succinctly describe how to use controls without shifting people’s focus away from the primary interface.
+Tooltips succinctly describe how to use controls without shifting people’s focus away from the primary interface.
 Help tags appear when the user positions the pointer over a control for a few seconds.
 A tooltip remains visible for 10 seconds, or until the pointer moves away from the control.

 ![Tooltip Example](https://developer.apple.com/design/human-interface-guidelines/macos/images/help_Tooltip.png)